khaledwaleed99/khaledwaleed99/README.md

 - 👋 Hi, I’m @khaledwaleed99
-- 👀 I’m interested in embedded systems
+- 👀 I’m interested in system administration
-- 🌱 I’m currently learning autosar and rtos
+- 🌱 I’m currently learning ansible automation platform
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on system administration and embedded projects
-- 📫 How to reach me my gmail khaledwaleed307.kw@gmail.com

 <!---
 khaledwaleed99/khaledwaleed99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.